×

 system:serviceaccount:csi-secrets-store:csi-secrets-store-provider-aws

-4. Delete the AWS provider:
+4. Delete the AWS provider by running the following command:

 $ oc -n csi-secrets-store delete -f \